 Some states and local jurisdictions have rules about denying insurance coverage for certain dog breeds.
 Surprisingly, some locales expressly allow it.
 Others expressly forbid it.

 Many cities and towns have statutes or regulations that forbid people from owning certain dog breeds.
 These statutes often single out pit bulls.
 If you live in one of these locales, you will struggle to find dog bite insurance if you have a restricted breed.
-Some insurance companies that ordinarily do not discriminate on a dog’s breed will not cover the dog.
+Some insurance companies that ordinarily do not discriminate against a dog’s breed will not cover the dog.
 Owning one in these locales is an intentional act that could increase your liability if they bite someone.

 On the other hand, 2 states have laws that forbid insurance companies from discriminating against certain dog breeds.
 These 2 states are: